traycn/CodeSamples/Application Development Code Samples/README.md

 # Production Code Samples
-Production code samples for features made for an Application project.
+Production code samples for features made for a deprecated application.

+**NOTE:** Code is no longer used in any production environment.